 If you seek beauty and the ability to create your own slice of paradise you only have to explore Cerros Sands to discover what you are looking for.

 My wife and I were looking for a life style change … a place in the sun to retire to.
 We looked at a few places like Costa Rica, but we find out we are 10 years behind the time to buy property.
 We looked at the Cayman Islands but after a few trips found out we were short a few million and got bored very easily.
 It was just by luck that we stumbled on to Belize.

 We did our research and saw that northern Belize was the next part of the country that had potential growth and loved the look and sound of Corozal … it reminded us of cottage country in Ontario, Canada.
 That led us to Cerros Sands and Mark Leonard.
-To be perfectly honest he was the first developer I came across in the Corozal area.
+To be perfectly honest he was the first broker I came across in the Corozal area.
 Mark told me to look around and visit the other locations but the more I looked the more it brought me back to Cerros Sands and the opportunities it offered.
 After our first trip down we bought beach front property.
 One year later my in-laws come with us for a vacation trip to Corozal and bought property too.
 Now we are working with Mark on the designs of our home and can’t wait to see Cerros Sands blossom into a true paradise.